 daypack (fanny pack? purse?)

 A (light, strong) nylon bag will isolate your dirty laundry until the next washing.
 More importantly, it can be used as a second bag if necessary to bring extra stuff on your final flight home: simply check your principal bag, and use the duffel to carry your more fragile/valuable items aboard the aircraft.
-An excellent (albeit no longer available) example is Easy Going's "Last-Minute Bag" (pictured at right), which weighs about 3.5 ounces (100g) and folds into its own side pocket, measuring about 6 × 8 × 0.6 inches (15 × 20 × 1.5cm).
+My own solution (pictured at right), Easy Going's "Last-Minute Bag" — which weighs about 3.5 ounces (100g) and folds into its own side pocket, measuring about 6 × 8 × 0.6 inches (15 × 20 × 1.5cm) — is no longer marketed.
+But Sea to Summit's Ultra-Sil Duffle Bag provides a capacious 40 litres (10.5 gallons) of storage in an even lighter (80g / 2.8 oz.) package.

 The true minimalist will consider combining this functionality with a light, roomy daypack.